 - Family and Medical Leave Act (FMLA): At the federal level, FMLA allows qualified employees to take up to 12 weeks of leave within a 12-month period for designated reasons; birth and care for a newborn baby is one of the qualifying factors.
 There are a few important considerations to note.

 - FMLA does not require the employer to pay the employee during the leave; however, if other employees receive pay for qualifying reasons, while the pregnant employee does not, then the pregnant employee may have a claim for discrimination.

 - FMLA protects the employee’s job while she is away, so she cannot be demoted or overlooked for promotion during this time.

 - An employee is only eligible for leave under FMLA if she works for an employer that has 50 or more workers within 75 miles of the main workplace.
-Plus, she must have worked for the employer for at least one year and must have worked more than 1,250 hours for the employer.
+Plus, she must have worked for the employer for at least one year and must have worked more than 1,250 hours for the employer in the previous year.

 - The employee is entitled to continue receiving group health benefits offered by the employer during a qualifying FMLA leave.

 - California Family Rights Act (CFRA): While CFRA specifically excludes leave for a pregnancy-related disability, it does allow “bonding leave” separate from PDL, meaning that an employee can take both PDL and CFRA leave.
-This law closely parallels FMLA in that it gives employees leave of up to 12 weeks within the first year of the child’s birth; many of the eligibility requirement that apply to FMLA are also incorporated into CFRA.
+This law closely parallels FMLA in that it gives employees leave of up to 12 weeks within the first year of the child’s birth; many of the eligibility requirements that apply to FMLA are also incorporated into CFRA.
 However, beginning January 1, 2021, CFRA was expanded to cover any private employer with 5 or more employees, regardless of their distance from the job site.